What are the ingredients for greatness in business in 2017?

 As co-founders of a specialist talent search business we have personal knowledge of the dynamics driving a fast-growing SMME while extensive work with major corporates provides insight into the characteristics that separate big-league winners from also-rans.

+Integrity.
 You must engender trust.
 So must your business.
 Trust is earned by people, organisations and products that behave honestly.
 What you promise, you deliver.
-Innovation.